GoogleChrome/web.dev/src/site/content/en/fast/codelab-prefetching-wiih-quicklink/index.md

 {% Instruction 'disable-cache', 'ol' %}
 1. In the Throttling drop-down list, select **Fast 3G** to simulate a slow connection type.
 {% Instruction 'reload-app', 'ol' %}
-1. Filter requests for “chunk” in the network panel.
+1. Filter requests for "chunk" in the network panel.

 When the home page loads the chunks for that route are loaded.
 After that, `quicklink` prefetches the route's chunks for the in-viewport links: